conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 It's annoying to type your ssh key passphrase every time you do a git operation that contacts a remote repository, but it's even more annoying to configure Windows to remember the passphrase; luckily GitHub have done it for us.
 Go to your Windows home directory (also your Git Bash home directory) and create a file called `.bash_profile` - you might have to use a terminal because Windows doesn't like letting you create files whose names start with a full stop.
 Copy the [script to auto-launch the ssh agent](https://help.github.com/articles/working-with-ssh-key-passphrases/) and paste it into your `.bash_profile`.
 When Git Bash next starts it'll ask for your ssh key passphrases, and remember it for future use.

+### Ignore filemode

+Windows doesn't understand file mode permissions in the same way as Linux or OSX.
+Tell git to ignore them by running:

+     git config --global core.filemode false

 ### Aliases

 You've probably got your own favourite aliases for git commands.
 Git supports aliases in your `.gitconfig` file, but this isn't as good as regular bash aliases, as you still have to type `git` at the start of each command.
 Here are all my aliases, stick 'em in your `.bash_profile`: